zeroc-ice/ice/php/BuildInstructionsWindows.md

 the extension will be placed in `lib\x64\Release\php_ice_nts.dll` directory for x64 builds and `lib\Win32\Release\php_ice_nts.dll` for `Win32` builds.

+It is also possible to build the test suite using the binary Ice distribution, use:

+    MSbuild msbuild\ice.proj /p:UseBinDist=yes /p:"IceHome=C:\Program Files\ZeroC\3.7a3"

 ## Installing the PHP Extension

 To install the Ice extension, you must move the extension's shared library into